Behavioural techniques can benefit businesses argues Giles Gordon-Smith, Founder and Consultant at Penshee.

 So how can your teams beneﬁt from this research in their handling of feedback?

-1. LISTEN – When a guest wants to complain, always allow them to finish what they are saying.
-Not only will you receive complete information, your guest will immediately feel that someone is listening.
+- Listen – When a guest wants to complain, always allow them to ﬁnish what they are Not only will you receive complete information, your guest will immediately feel that someone is listening.

-4. RAPPORT – This doesn’t mean to strive to become the guest’s best friend, but rather to create an emotional connection.
-Handling feedback in an understanding and positive manner will make them recall the incident in a different light.
+- Rapport – This doesn’t mean to strive to become the guest’s best friend, but rather to create an emotional Handling feedback in an understanding and positive manner will make them recall the incident in a different light.

-5. TUNE IN – Look for additional clues and show that you’ve understood them.
+- Tune in– Look for additional clues and show that you’ve understood

-6. ACCEPT negative feedback – looking to justify issues or change a guest’s opinion of one will only exacerbate the situation and frustrate the guest.
-‘Difficult’ guests so often become so as a result of aversive employee behaviours.
+- Accept negative feedback – looking to justify issues or change a guest’s opinion of one will only exacerbate the situation and frustrate the ‘Difficult’ guests so often become so as a result of aversive employee behaviours.

-7. Be GRATEFUL – when a guest brings an issue to you, be grateful to them and thank your lucky stars that you have the chance to put things right, before they log in to TripAdvisor.
+- Be grateful – when a guest brings an issue to you, be grateful to them and thank your lucky stars that you have the chance to put things right, before they log in to

 Empower your teams with these steps and look forward to the positive results.